• Skip to main content

 Basic Differences Between 64 Bit and 128 Bit Graphics Cards

-There are some basic differences between these graphics cards.
+There are some other basic differences between these graphics cards.
 Here are them one by one –

 1. Bandwidth

 The bandwidth of graphics cards largely determines their performance.
 By increasing bandwidth, textures become smoother, antialiasing is better, and resolution is higher.
-The bandwidth of a graphics card is, however, directly determined by the clock rate and bus width.
+However, the bandwidth of a graphics card is directly determined by the clock rate and bus width.

 Let’s say the clock rate of a 128-bit graphics card is double that of a 64-bit card.
-The bandwidth, which is determined by multiplying the clock rate by the number of bus widths, will then be the same in both scenarios.
+The bandwidth, determined by multiplying the clock rate by the number of bus widths, will be the same in both scenarios.

 In other words, a card with 64 bits can function just as well as one with 128 bits.
 However, the 64-bit graphics cards that are now on the market are typically very basic, and occasionally despite having a high clock rate, they still perform poorly.